precice/openfoam-adapter/docs/config.md

       {
-        name        Velocity;   // Data name as defined in preCICE config solver_name U;          // Optional: Field name in OpenFOAM (defaults to same as 'name') operation   value;      // Optional: Operation to perform on data (defaults to 'value') flip-normal false;      // Optional: Flip the normal direction (defaults to 'false') }
+        name        Velocity;   // Data name as defined in preCICE config solver_name U;          // Optional: Field name in OpenFOAM (defaults to same as 'name') operation   value;      // Optional: Operation to perform on data (defaults to 'value', other options are `gradient` and `surface-normal-gradient`) flip-normal false;      // Optional: Flip the normal direction (defaults to 'false') }